 Description Enables/disables the insertion of the embedded timecode (D-VITC) in the SD output.
-Values The values s No In Specified for the D-VITC field can be as follows: No new timecode inserted in the output.
-Same timecode as in the input inserted in the output. · LTC Timecode from the LTC table inserted in the output. • USER • TC 0 User-defined timecode inserted in the output.
+Values No No new timecode inserted in the output.
+In Same timecode as in the input inserted in the output. · LTC Timecode from the LTC table inserted in the output. • USER • TC 0 User-defined timecode inserted in the output.
 All D-VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.
 Default value No